1. Import HashiCorp GPG signing key

 fi

-# Build Packer image
+# Build the new Packer image

 echo "Building Packer image..."